Robust computation of linear models by convex relaxation: Related Work

 \subsection{Classical Strategies for Robust Linear Modeling}

 We begin with an overview of the major techniques that have been proposed in the statistics literature.
 The theoretical contributions in this area focus on breakdown points and influence functions of estimators.
 Researchers tend to devote less attention to the computational challenges inherent in these formulations.
+Moreover, the notion of the breakdown point for quantifying the robustness of estimators for vectors and matrices does not generalize to subspace estimation.
+We recall that, roughly speaking, the breakdown point measures the proportion of arbitrarily placed outliers an estimator can handle before giving an arbitrarily bad result.
+However, this idea does not directly extend to subspaces since the set of subspaces is compact.
+Following instead \cite{CLMW11:Robust-Principal,XCS11:Robust-PCA}, we quantify robustness of subspace estimation via exact recovery and stability to noise.